Tan's two-body contact in a planar Bose gas: experiment vs theory

 where we assume the normalization $\frac{1}{L^2}\sum_{\k}\int\frac{dk_z}{2\pi}\bar n_{\k,k_z}=N$ (with $N\equiv\mean{\hat N}$ the total number of particles).
 Equation~(\ref{Cnka}) holds at any temperature while Eq.~(\ref{Cnkb}) is valid only in the low-temperature regime $T\ll\w_z$.
 Note that a result similar to~(\ref{Cnka},\ref{Cnkb}) has been obtained for fermions in quasi-one- and quasi-two-dimensional traps~\cite{He19} (see also \cite{Decamp2018,Bougas20} for bosons in a quasi-one-dimensional trap).

 \paragraph{FRG calculation of the contact.}

 Following Ref.~\cite{Rancon12b} we compute the pressure of the planar Bose gas at low temperatures $T\ll\w_z$ using the two-dimensional Hamiltonian~(\ref{ham}).
 The main quantity of interest in the FRG approach is the effective action (or Gibbs free energy) $\Gamma$, defined as the Legendre transform of the Helmholtz free energy, and which is directly related to the pressure: $P=-(T/L^2)\Gamma$.
 We refer to Refs.~\cite{Rancon12b,Dupuis_review} for a detailed description of the method.
+Once the pressure is known, the contact is obtained from~(\ref{Cdef}).

+The FRG approach to interacting boson systems has proven to be very accurate.
+In particular, the universal scaling function $\calF$ entering the equation of state~(\ref{Pdef}) of the two-dimensional Bose gas has been computed using the FRG approach~\cite{Rancon12b}, and very good agreement with experimental data in planar gases~\cite{Hung11,Yefsah11,Zhang12}, with or without an optical lattice, has been obtained~\cite{not20}.